apt1002/strategy/heterodox.md

 computers will be necessary for buying essential food and clothes, paying utility bills, owning a house, and participating in politics.

 Most people rely on software written by other people, and in particular by big technology companies including Microsoft, Apple, Google, Meta, and others.
 The downside of such a small group of companies having so much influence is obvious, and I don't need to rehearse it here.
-However, it is an efficient way to serve the mass market [it’s a local maximum], and I'm sure it will continue.

-Many organisations need more control than that [than what? for what? most organizations use cloud-based subscription services from GAFAM, surely?], and require custom software [so they don’t require custom software].
+However, the current arrangements are entrenched, and likely to continue.

+However, mass-market software fails to give many user communities what they want.
+Many communities have their own specialist software; to give a few
-The same is true of many creative individuals, including researchers, artists and entrepreneurs.
-Such software is written to serve only thousands of people, or even fewer.
-Often this software must be written by a specialist programmer, who is not an expert in whatever purpose the software is supposed to serve.
+examples: organists (programs to run computerized organs), genealogists (specialised database software to track family trees); and divers (combining and displaying information from various sources into a dive log).
+Below the level of a community that can support a small software developer, it is often beyond the resources of smaller groups (businesses, families, charities), let alone individuals, to produce custom software for their particular needs, while using mass-market software is often unsatisfactory, as it does not capture “business logic” that could easily be automated in principle.
+Usually, such software must be written by a specialist programmer, who is rarely expert in whatever purpose the software is supposed to serve.
 This disconnect, and the shortage of specialist programmers, is a significant expense, and an obstacle.

 The situation is comparable to the 18th century, in which most people could not read and write, and relied heavily on the services of professional scribes, translators, priests, and each other.
 Many gave up any prospect of understanding the world around them, of control over their lives, and of advancement in society.
 Such people were vulnerable and generally oppressed.
 They were often the victims of scams, and their lives were full of risk.
-Such a situation is not healthy, and it is getting worse [worth noting some differences? e.g. many scams rely on decline in face-to-face interaction, which largely survived oral→written→postal transitions: imagine a world in which by the 1960s most banks had closed down and banking was conducted by post].
+Such a situation is not healthy, and it is getting worse, especially owing to the increase in important transactions that are no longer made face to face, using technologies whose nuances are unintuitive to many users.

 On current trends, most of us, if we do nothing, will eventually find ourselves part of a digitally illiterate underclass.
 A 21st century person who cannot